amirrajan/survivingtheappstore/manuscript/dev-logs-part-3.md

 >**;)** - A brilliant game very addictive and interesting concept.
 I
 >would highly recommend it

->**Fantastic** - Really atmospheric, very minimalist: an rpg, a
+>**Fantastic** - Really atmospheric, very minimalist: an RPG, a
 >survivor sim, a text adventure.
 Absolutely brilliant and shows you
->don't need grafix to make a really absorbing atmospheric game.
+>don't need graphics to make a really absorbing atmospheric game.

 I decide to give the game a shot.
 I _pay_ money for it.
 Pressing the buy button is a very powerful gesture.
 It doesn't matter if the app I